litmuschaos/litmus-docs/website/docs/user-guides/delete-resilience-probe.md

 ## 1. Go to the probes sections

-In the `Resilience Probes` page, go to the specific probe you wish to delete:
+In the **Resilience Probes** page, go to the specific probe you wish to delete:

 <img src={require('../assets/user-guides/resilience-probes/delete-probe/step-1.png').default} />

-## 2. Click on the `Delete Probe` option
+## 2. Click on the Delete Probe option

-After opening the options menu and clicking on the `Delete Probe` option, you'll see a prompt in order to confirm your action.
-Please ensure that you want to delete the selected resilience probe and click the `Confirm` button:
+After opening the options menu and clicking on the **Delete Probe** option, you'll see a prompt in order to confirm your action.
+Please ensure that you want to delete the selected Resilience Probe and select the **Confirm** button:

 <img src={require('../assets/user-guides/resilience-probes/delete-probe/step-2.png').default} />